johanberntsson/ozmoo/README.md

 Ozmoo supports:

 * Fitting a lot more text on screen than Infocom's interpreters - This is done by using all 40 columns, smart wordwrap and a MORE prompt which uses a single character.
 * Embedding a custom font.
-Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian and Spanish.
+Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian, Spanish and French.
 And you can supply your own font.
 * Custom alphabets in Z-machine version 5 and 8.
 * Custom character mappings, allowing for games using accented characters.
-Comes with predefined mappings for Swedish, Danish, German, Italian and Spanish.
+Comes with predefined mappings for Swedish, Danish, German, Italian, Spanish and French.
 * Custom colour schemes.
 * A fully configurable secondary colour scheme (darkmode) which the player can toggle by pressing the F1 key.
 * A configurable splash screen which is shown just before the game starts.